testjiho/innovative-fraud-detection/Hands-on lab/HOL step-by step - Cosmos DB real-time advanced analytics.md

     ![UK South is selected and highlighted in the location dropdown list.](media/add-region-uk-south.png 'UK South')

 34. Notice that the two new regions are highlighted on the world map, and each have both reads and writes enabled.
 Congratulations!
 You completed all the steps to write to and read from multiple regions around the world with Cosmos DB!
-Finally, select **Save** to save your changes.
+Finally, select **Discard** to discard your changes.

     ![Map showing newly added regions for Cosmos DB.](media/replicate-data-globally-map.png 'Cosmos DB region map')

-    > **Note**: You may have to wait several minutes for the change to take effect.
+    > **Note**: We **do not** need to add the two new regions to complete this lab.
+However, if you do decide to save the changes, you may have to wait several minutes for the change to take effect.
 In the meantime, you can feel free to continue and run the transaction generator.
 Cosmos DB can still ingest data as regions are being added.
 There should be no performance impact during this time or after the provisioning is complete.

 35. Open Visual Studio and debug the TransactionGenerator project.
 Let it run for at least 2 minutes, or long enough to send 10,000 messages.

     ![The TransactionGenerator console shows event hubs overall running slower than Cosmos DB.](media/console-output-event-hubs-slower.png 'Console output')

-    Results will vary depending on machine specifications and network speeds, but overall, it will likely take longer to send the data to the three Event Hub instances than to Cosmos DB.
+    Results will vary depending on machine specifications and network speeds, but overall, it will likely take longer to send the data to the three Event Hub instances than to Azure Cosmos DB.
 You may also notice the Event Hubs pending queue filling up quite a bit more.
 Also notice that you did not have to make any code changes to write to the additional Cosmos DB regions.

 36. Open each of the three Event Hubs namespaces you have created for this lab.
 You should see an equal number of messages that were sent to each.
 The graph is shown on the bottom of the Overview blade.
 Select the **Messages** metric above the graph to view the number of messages received.
 The screenshot below is of the UK South Event Hub:

     ![The Messages metric is selected for the UK South Event Hubs namespace.](media/uk-south-metrics.png 'Event Hubs Overview blade')

-37. View the data that was saved to Cosmos DB.
-Navigate to the Cosmos DB account for this lab in the Azure portal.
+37. View the data that was saved to Azure Cosmos DB.
+Navigate to the Azure Cosmos DB account for this lab in the Azure portal.
 Select **Data Explorer** on the left-hand menu.
 Expand the **Woodgrove** database and **transactions** collection, then select **Documents**.
 Select one of the documents from the list to view it.
 If you selected a more recently added document, notice that it contains a `ttl` value of 5,184,000 seconds, or 60 days.
 Also, there is a `collectionType` value of "Transaction".
 This allows consumers to query documents stored within the collection by the type.
 This is needed because a collection can contain any number of document types within, since it does not enforce any type of schema.

     ![Screenshot shows a document displayed within the Cosmos DB Data Explorer.](media/cosmos-db-document.png 'Cosmos DB Data Explorer')

-Given the requirements provided by the customer, Cosmos DB is the best choice for ingesting data for this PoC.
-Cosmos DB allows for more flexible, and longer, TTL (message retention) than Event Hubs, which is capped at 7 days, or 4 weeks when you contact Microsoft to request the extra capacity.
+Given the requirements provided by the customer, Azure Cosmos DB is the best choice for ingesting data for this PoC.
+Azure Cosmos DB allows for more flexible, and longer, TTL (message retention) than Event Hubs, which is capped at 7 days, or 4 weeks when you contact Microsoft to request the extra capacity.
 Another option for Event Hubs is to use Event Hubs Capture to simultaneously save ingested data to Blob Storage or Azure Data Lake Store for longer retention and cold storage.
 However, this will require additional development, including automatic clearing of the data after a period of time.
-In addition, Woodgrove Bank wanted to be able to easily query this data during the 60-day message retention period, from a database.
-This could also be accomplished through Azure Data Warehouse using Polybase to query the files, but that requires yet another service they may otherwise not need, as well as additional development, administration, and cost.
+In addition, Woodgrove Bank wanted to be able to easily query and replay the transactional data during the 60-day message retention period, from a database.
+Setting the TTL on the documents to 60 days keeps them in the Azure Cosmos DB transactional store for 60 days, where they can replay the transactions flowing through the change feed.
+However, with the addition of the analytical store that is enabled through Synapse Link, all data gets automatically copied to a low-cost Azure storage account in columnar format, giving Woodgrove easy access to all their data, regardless of the transactional store's TTL value, from within Synapse Analytics.
+Since these queries are executed against the analytical store, they do not use any RU/s allocated to the transaction store.

-Finally, the requirement to synchronize/write the ingested data to multiple regions, which could grow at any time, makes Cosmos DB a more favorable choice.
+Finally, the requirement to synchronize/write the ingested data to multiple regions, which could grow at any time, makes Azure Cosmos DB a more favorable choice.
 As you can see, there are more steps required to send data to additional regions using Event Hubs, since you have to provision new namespaces and Event Hub instances in each region.
 You would also have to account for all those instances on the consuming side, which we will not cover in this lab for sake of time.
-The ability to read/write to multiple regions by adding and removing them at will with no code or changes required is a great value that Cosmos DB adds.
-Plus, the fact that Cosmos DB will be used in this solution for serving batch-processed fraudulent data on a global scale means that Cosmos DB can be used to meet both the data ingest and delivery needs with no additional services, like Event Hubs, required.
+The ability to read/write to multiple regions by adding and removing them at will with no code or changes required is a great value that Azure Cosmos DB adds.
+Plus, the fact that Azure Cosmos DB will be used in this solution for serving batch-processed fraudulent data on a global scale means that Azure Cosmos DB can be used to meet both the data ingest and delivery needs with no additional services, like Event Hubs, required.

-We will continue the lab using Cosmos DB for data ingestion.
+We will continue the lab using Azure Cosmos DB for data ingestion.

 ## Exercise 2: Understanding and preparing the transaction data